vulnerable9/xss/README.md

 # xss
-A website that is deliberately vulnerable to XSS attacks
+A website that is deliberately vulnerable to XSS attacks.
+Use `?code` param to inject code through the URL.